-With all the gadgets around here, I have spent a fortune over the years on mobile electricity a.k.a batteries.
+With all the gadgets around here, I have spent a fortune over the years on mobile electricity, a.k.a batteries.
 I can’t seem to get the family to set up a new battery for longest life, nor take care of it effectively for longevity.
-Maybe it’s because I recondition batteries at home that the fam doesn’t even think about it.
-Maybe you will listen?
+Maybe it’s because I recondition batteries at home that the “fam” doesn’t even think about it.
+Maybe you will hear me?

 I’m specifically referring to Lithium Ion batteries in this post – laptop batteries, cell phone batteries, gadget batteries.
 You can also recondition car, motorcycle, deep cycle RV, marine batteries, and golf cart batteries – but that’s a different animal.